 Rachel enjoys giving back to the community and supports the efforts of rescue groups throughout southern Arizona.
 She continually seeks out continuing education opportunities to expand her skill set and understanding of canine behavior.

 Rachel’s amazing and unique blend of owning her own dog board and train facility and extraordinary canine behavioral training experience makes her the perfect fit to manage Sol Dog Lodge and Training Center.

-Mary’s childhood in Washington State was filled with animals including a black cocker spaniel named Daisy, a red quarter horse named Satan, and countless cats.
-Her love of animals eventually brought her to greyhounds – six in all (so far).
-Her home is currently blessed with Luca, a bossy brindle greyhound who is almost 12 years old, and Emily, a goofy 2-and-a-half year old tuxedo greyhound.
+Mary’s childhood in Washington State was filled with animals including a black Cocker Spaniel named Daisy, a red Quarter Horse named Satan, and countless cats.
+Her love of animals eventually brought her to Greyhounds – six in all (so far).
+Her home is currently blessed with Luca, a bossy brindle Greyhound who is 12 years old, and Emily, a goofy 2-and-a-half year old tuxedo Greyhound.

 Mary’s adventurous spirit led her to live and work all around the U.S. and even took her on a business stint to the Middle East.
 She has worked in executive management in fields as varied as the nuclear industry to city management to banking and real estate.
-At the University of Arizona she served as Scientific Editor for the Journal of Analytical Chemistry and was a web developer for the Department of Chemistry and Biochemistry.
+At the University of Arizona she served as Scientific Editor for the Journal of the American Chemical Society and was a Web Developer for the Department of Chemistry and Biochemistry.